tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

   ![Creating an Amazon SageMaker instance - step 15](Images/sagemaker-15.png)

-* After a few seconds, you will see the Jupyter Lab UI, comment to students that this notebook is running on the AWS Cloud.
+* After few seconds you will see the Jupyter Lab UI, comment to students that this notebook is running on the AWS Cloud.

 * On the _Notebook_ section in the JupyterLab _Launcher_, select the `conda_python3` environment to create a new notebook.